-Note: During this time of the COVID-19 pandemic, the Centers for Disease Control and Prevention have provided information about the risk of your pets getting COVID-19 and guidance for minimizing risk to your pets.
+Note: During the COVID-19 pandemic, the Centers for Disease Control and Prevention have provided information about the risk of your pets getting COVID-19 and guidance for minimizing risk to your pets.

 Grief and Loss

 Our animal friends enrich our lives in countless ways, in ways we have no words to express.
-What then could be more natural than to grieve their death?
+What then could be more natural than to feel their absence acutely and to grieve their death?

 However, family and friends may not understand your feelings.
-They may say things that lead you to believe they think you should be “over it” or that it is unreasonable to feel so strongly about “just” an animal.
+Not all counselors understand the depth of grief we can experience after the death of a companion animal.
+Friends, family, and even counselors may say things that lead you to believe they think you should be “over it” or that it is unreasonable to feel so strongly about “just” an animal.
 They may tell you to go get another animal.
 Or they may surprise you with the gift of a new animal.

 No matter how well meaning they are, these comments and actions minimize your experience and can actually make your grief worse.